Now You Can Search Using Pincode, Post Office, City, Coordinates by VisitingSearch Pincode Page in Navigation Menu Above !

 About PINCODE System

-The Postal Index Number (PIN) or PIN Code is a 6-digit code system used by India Post to simplify mail sorting and delivery across India.
-It was introduced on 15th August 1972 by Shriram Bhikaji Velankar to streamline deliveries, eliminate confusion from similar place names, and handle diverse languages, identifying zones, sub-zones, sorting districts, and the specific delivery post office.
+The Postal Index Number (PIN), or PIN Code, is a six-digit coding system employed by India Post to facilitate efficient mail sorting and delivery throughout India.
+Introduced on 15 August 1972 by Shriram Bhikaji Velankar, it was developed to eliminate ambiguities caused by similar place names and linguistic diversity.
+Each digit signifies a specific level of geographic classification, including zones, sub-zones, sorting districts, and the designated delivery post office.

 Pincode Zones